wp-plugins/wordpress-bootstrap-css/readme.txt

 *	The Twitter Bootstrap v3+ library is quite different to previous versions.
 If your current WordPress theme is heavily customized and built around Bootstrap v2+ you should take great care before upgrading.
 Always have a [valid WordPress backup](http://www.worpdrive.com) before upgrading your sites.
-*	The PHP LESS compiler doesn't work in v3.0.0.
-This is not a fault of the plugin, but rather the less.php library that this plugin uses.
-A future release will include a fix for this as soon as its made available.
 *	Javascript-based Bootstrap components have also changed quite a bit.
 I've attempted to maintain the shortcodes, but they might break.
 If something breaks for your site, please report them in the forums.
 *	Upgrade code I kept in previous versions for those that moved from v1 to v2 of the plugin has been completely removed.
-Going forward I will only maintain options for upgrades between minor v3 releases.
-What does this mean exactly?
-It means if I change
-	(and I haven't yet) any plugin options between v2 and v3, I wont necessarily have upgrade code to cater for that.
-It's just too much work to maintain backwards compatibility ad infinitum.
-*	Future versions of the plugin v3+ will have an in-built automatic upgrade system for minor releases.
+*	Future versions of the plugin v3+ will have an in-built automatic upgrade system for *minor* releases.
 Much the same as I've done for the [WordPress Simple Firewall](http://wordpress.org/plugins/wp-simple-firewall/).

 = TODO =
 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.

+= 3.0.0-2 =

+* UPDATED:	Given the [courteous](http://wordpress.org/support/topic/can-you-add-back-bootstrap-v2-as-an-option-in-the-new-plugin) and
+			[not-so-courteous](http://wordpress.org/support/topic/beware-of-short-codes) feedback that you'd like to have the option for both Bootstrap v2.3.x and Bootstrap v3+ I've added the option for both.
+			It adds more complexity to the plugin and I cannot guarantee for how long both branches of the Bootstrap libraries will remain in this v3 plugin branch.
+* UPDATED:	The plugin now employs our new Options Object system, so in place of 15+ WordPress options it now uses a single WordPress Option to store everything.
+TODO: apply the same to the LESS compiler options.
+* UPDATED:	The version of the JQuery library included if you use the CDNJS option (to align with WordPress 3.6)
+* UPDATED:	Support for the latest W3 Total Cache plugin version.
+* CHANGED:	A lot of code refactoring to improve its reliability and performance (and also to cater for v2 and v3 of the Bootstrap libraries)
+* FIX:		LESS Compiler for Bootstrap v3.0

 = 3.0.0-1 =